magdalenarussell/mechanistic-trimming/README.md

 conda activate mechanistic-trimming
 ```

+You will also need to install IGoR if you wish to annotate sequences using IGoR (Marcou et.al Nature Communications 2018)

 # Requirements:
 Most of these analyses can be run on any machine.
 However, some of the data preparation steps, such as sequence annotation using IGoR (Marcou et.al Nature Communications 2018), are computationally intensive and require a cluster to run efficiently.